 First Sentence: Who, Where, When, and What?

 Start by identifying the author and offering any information that might help clarify who this person is in relation to this text.
 Is this a scholar?
 If so, what is her field?
 Is she a public official or a prominent blogger?
 Is he a public intellectual?
 A reporter?
 A spokesperson?
 Has he written other stuff?
 Locate a bio in the journal or the book cover.
 Do a quick internet search.
-Figuring out who writer this is will help you understand some of the texts’ context.
+Figuring out who the writer is will help you understand some of the texts’ context.

 Next up, the publication.
 What is its title?
 Is it a book in a series or an article in a special collection?
 Does it appear in the leisure section of a local newspaper?
 Sometimes the title of the journal is self-explanatory, but at other times it’s unfamiliar or not clearly connected to a specific discipline.
 Explain it as necessary.
 Add the date in parentheses after the title of the text.
 Unless it’s a newspaper, magazine, or time-sensitive online article, usually just the year will suffice.